MarsUniversity/ECE382/source/labs/lab3/index.md

 really follow much of a standard, but they tend to operate similar to each other.
 We will exploit that to learn how they work.

+---

+**WARNING:** This lab has been around for a while, but I have changed it this semester.
+If I see your code *looks* like work from previous years, I will *assume* you are cheating and you will loose **a lot of points**.
+Depending on how bad it looks, it could result in an honor case.

+---

 ## Objectives

 - Use the Time A subsystem